Maths

 • the ability to apply maths to solve problems and test hypotheses

-Maths Curriculum at Fieldhead Carr Primary School
+How we Implement Maths at Fieldhead Carr Primary School

 At Fieldhead Carr Primary School, we recognise that our children need to be confident and fluent across each yearly objective in order for them to progress to deeper and more complex problems.
 To ensure our pupils acquire this deeper understanding, we follow the White Rose Maths Hub schemes of learning.
+White Rose schemes of learning are broken down into small steps and our teachers use these to plan their day to day lessons whilst ensuring, through assessment, if any Small Step is not understood children will continue to work on this until they are confident before moving on.

-The White Rose Maths Hub schemes of learning break down each National Curriculum objective into fluency, reasoning and problem solving and we use the learning challenges to teach for mastery – which extends and deepens the understanding of pupils within each year group.
-Our teachers also use a range of other high quality resources such as the NCETM to further stretch and challenge all learners within the classroom.
+The White Rose Maths Hub schemes of learning break down each National Curriculum objective into fluency, reasoning and problem solving and we use the learning challenges to teach for mastery – which extends and deepens the understanding of pupils within each year group using the concrete, pictorial and abstract (CPA) approach.

 Take a look at some Numberblocks materials here: